Can Foreigners Open One Too?Malaysian Bank Account— How to Open One, Recommended Banks & Required Documents

 - Summary

-In a word,"Things are clearly stricter than they used to be"โ that is the reality in 2026.
+In a word,"It has clearly become stricter than before"is the reality in 2026.

-Due to stricter anti-money laundering measures, tighter screening of foreign national accounts, and differences in how individual branches operate, there are increasing cases where "methods that worked before no longer work today."
-In particular, major banks have changed their policies since 2023.
+Due to tightened anti-money-laundering measures, stricter screening of foreign national accounts, and variation in procedures between branches, there are increasing cases where "methods that worked before no longer work today."
+Major banks in particular have changed their approach since 2023.

-At major banks today,a long-term visa, proof of address, and a Malaysian phone numberare the three items typically required.
-That said, there are many cases where accounts can be opened once these conditions are met.
+At major banks today,a long-term visa, proof of address, and a Malaysian phone numberare the three things commonly required.
+That said, if these conditions are met, there are many cases where an account can be opened successfully.

-ยท Stricter screening of accounts held by foreign nationals
+· Stricter screening of bank accounts held by foreign nationals

-Requirements vary slightly depending on the bank and branch, but the standard documents required as of 2026 are as follows.
+Requirements vary slightly by bank and branch, but the standard documents required as of 2026 are as follows.

 Basic Documents

-Passport (original) / Long-term residency visa / Proof of address / Malaysian mobile number.
-These four items form the standard set.
+Passport (original) / Long-term residence visa / Proof of address / Malaysian mobile number.
+These 4 items make up the standard set.

 Examples of Long-Term Visas